zng-ui/zng/TODO/View-Process.md

 ## Extensions

-* Implement webrender blob example.
-  - Support multiple blob renderers.
-    - Webrender only has one entry, we need a manager.

 * Implement window extension.
     - Similar to `RendererExtension`, access to raw handle and window builder config.
       - Modify RendererExtension to include window stuff?